puikchan/udacity.data_visualization/README.md

 ( please note that there can be issue displaying the charts in Firefox, please use Google Chrome )

-code source is put under subfolder titanic
+Code source is put under subfolder titanic

 This document, documentation file "README.md" is put under root folder final_submission.